ViscousTorque/simplebank/README.md

 - Branches:
     - Main: Any diversions or additions to the original fork and Udemy which intended to be shared with the author for future considerations.
         - Terraform : Adding initial terraform files for: secrets manager, RDS (will need to change subnet setup) and ECR
+        - This code is not yet exhaustively commplete with unit tests and app code, so add more features and tests as I explore the frontend and aws resources.
     - Udemy: Following the Udemy course step by step and adding the code after each section I complete.
-This code is not yet exhaustively commplete with unit tests and app code.
+This code is not yet exhaustively complete with unit tests and app code.
     - Master: Fork of the Backend Master Class code